LiuliHub/indoorpositioning-1/README.md

 In detail, the accerlation value must go above and below the respective threshold to detect a step.
 Futhermore, the user can set the step length to get the accurate length of the trace.

-After pushing stop, it saves a gpx trace file (can be shown in Google Earth) and a GnuPlot file for showing the accerlation over time.
+After pushing stop, the App saves a gpx trace file (can be shown in Google Earth) and a GnuPlot file, showing the accerlation over time, to the SD card.